ariksman/azure-notes/bicep/bicep.md

 listKeys
 listKeyValue
 ```
-The actual rsult varies depending of the underlying resource.
-For example storage account the access is in format.
-Note the response format utilized with the `listKeys` function
+The actual result varies depending of the underlying resource.
+For example in-case of a storage account, the access is in following format.
 ```
 listKeys(resourceId, apiVersion).Keys[0].Value
 ```
+Note the response format `Keys[0].Value` used with the `listKeys` function is based on the resource REST API response:

 <img src="azureStorageAccountListKeysResponse.png" width="600" />